ggarra13/mrv2/docs/sphinx/en/user_docs/interface/interface.rst

 .. topic:: Alpha Blend

    You can select how the alpha channel is handled when the image or video has one.
 You can choose between None, Straight or Premultiplied.
+OpenEXR images should, normally, be comped Premultiplied.

 .. topic:: Minify and Magnify Filters